chrisjsewell/ansible-role-aiida-cws/README.md

 - understand set up of `swapfile` (doesn't seem to work on docker), plus other steps from `marvel-nccr.simulationbase`
 - report on `du -sh /root` (5Gb) and `du -sh /root/.conda/envs/*`

-- run pip check at end, on aiida environment (but would currently fail)
-- run code tests (how to check success?):
+- run code tests (how to check success <https://github.com/aiidateam/aiida-common-workflows/issues/289>?):
   - `aiida-common-workflows launch relax abinit -S Si -X abinit.main -n 2`  ✅
     - although issues with `abipy` and `The netcdf library does not support parallel IO` and `nkpt*nsppol (29) is not a multiple of nproc_spkpt (2)`
   - `aiida-common-workflows launch relax cp2k -S Si -X cp2k.main -n 1` ✅